Summer Volunteer Work at an Archeological

 Article and Photos by Josiah Ramsay Johnston

 The secret is that you can work on an archaeological dig in Greece for a summer for free, if you can get there and are willing to sweat.
+(You can also pay to participate in organized programs as a student.)
 It was the spring and I received an email from a high school friend who had since become an archaeology major.
 In the email he mentioned that he would be volunteering as an excavator in Greece that summer, searching the dirt for clues of how those before us might have lived.

 Sitting at my laptop in the itinerant laborers’ hotel in Budapest where my college studies were based that semester, with a heavy snow pouring from the sky outside the window, the idea of traveling down to Greece for the summer seemed like a good one.
 I asked my friend for the email address of the professor who would be directing the dig, and wrote the man informing him of my desire to volunteer despite my lack of experience.

 After letters of reference had been sent and my intentions affirmed, he agreed to allow me to participate, though at that point it was still at my own expense.
-The semester in Hungary finished in early May, and I bought a Balkan Flexipass for discount train travel and worked my way south, through the peninsula and Turkey.
-I took a ferry from Kusadasi to Samos, then Samos to Athens.
+The semester in Hungary finished in early May, and I bought a discount train travel pass and worked my way south, through the peninsula and Turkey.
+I booked and took a ferry from Kusadasi to Samos, then Samos to Athens.

 Meeting up with my friend, we took in the sights of the capital of Western civilization for a few days, walking in the footsteps of the great philosophers, politicians, and comedians who inform many of our cultures to this day.
 We spent a day in the Archaeological Museum, hours at the Parthenon, and a few long nights enjoying the city’s electric nightlife.